ThreeSixtyGiving/standard/documentation/extensions/dei/prepare.md

 ## Spreadsheet templates

-A blank spreadsheet template including all 360Giving Data Standard fields and a sheet including DEI Extension fields is available for <a href="../../../_static/360-giving-schema-titles-with-dei-extension-2024.xlsx">download for reference</a>.
+A <a href="../../../_static/360-giving-schema-titles-with-dei-extension-2024.xlsx">blank spreadsheet template</a> including all 360Giving Data Standard fields and a sheet including DEI Extension fields is available for download for reference.

 360Giving is developing a DEI Extension mapping template to make it easier for publishers to select the correct metadata values appropriate for their implementation of the DEI Data Standard, and support adding the appropriate Taxonomy codes that must be used.